codeforpdx/recordexpungPDX/doc/design.md

 **`POST`** `/api/user/`

-Creates a new user. requires admin authorization
+Creates a new user.
+Requires an admin-level authorization token

 Required headers: